drduh/YubiKey-Guide/README.md

 # Cleanup

-Ensure you have:
+Before finishing the setup, ensure you have done the following:

 * Saved encryption, signing and authentication sub-keys to YubiKey (`gpg -K` should show `ssb>` for sub-keys).
-* Saved the YubiKey user and admin PINs which you changed from defaults.
+* Saved the YubiKey user and admin PINs which are different and were changed from default values.
-* Saved the password to the GPG master key in a *permanent* location.
+* Saved the password to the GPG master key in a secure, long-term location.
 * Saved a copy of the master key, sub-keys and revocation certificate on an encrypted volume, to be stored offline.
-* Saved the password to that encrypted volume in a separate location.
+* Saved the password to that LUKS-encrypted volume in a secure, long-term location (separate from the device itself).
 * Saved a copy of the public key somewhere easily accessible later.

-Reboot or [securely delete](http://srm.sourceforge.net/) `$GNUPGHOME` and remove the secret keys from the GPG keyring:
+Now reboot or [securely delete](http://srm.sourceforge.net/) `$GNUPGHOME` and remove the secret keys from the GPG keyring:

 ```console
 $ gpg --delete-secret-key $KEYID